Benito Mussolini: Expulsion from the Italian Socialist Party

-When World War I began in August 1914, a large number of socialist parties worldwide followed the rising nationalist current and supported their country's intervention in the war.
+When World War I began in August 1914, many socialist parties worldwide followed the rising nationalist current and supported their country's intervention in the war.
 In Italy, the outbreak of the war created a surge of Italian nationalism and intervention was supported by a variety of political factions.
-One of the most prominent and popular Italian nationalist supporters of the war was Gabriele d'Annunzio who promoted Italian irredentism and helped sway the Italian public to support intervention in the war.
-The Italian Liberal Party under the leadership of Paolo Boselli promoted intervention in the war on the side of the Allies and utilized the Società Dante Alighieri to promote Italian nationalism.
-Italian socialists were divided on whether to support the war or oppose it.
+One of the most prominent and popular Italian nationalist supporters of the war was Gabriele d'Annunzio who promoted Italian irredentism and helped sway the Italian public to support intervention.
+The Italian Liberal Party under the leadership of Paolo Boselli promoted intervention on the side of the Allies and utilised the Società Dante Alighieri to promote Italian nationalism.
+Italian socialists were divided on whether to support the war.
 Prior to Mussolini taking a position on the war, a number of revolutionary syndicalists had announced their support of intervention, including Alceste De Ambris, Filippo Corridoni, and Angelo Oliviero Olivetti.
 The Italian Socialist Party decided to oppose the war after anti-militarist protestors had been killed, resulting in a general strike called Red Week.

 Mussolini initially held official support for the party's decision and, in an August 1914 article, Mussolini wrote "Down with the War.
 We remain neutral."
 He saw the war as an opportunity, both for his own ambitions as well as those of socialists and Italians.
 He was influenced by anti-Austrian Italian nationalist sentiments, believing that the war offered Italians in Austria-Hungary the chance to liberate themselves from rule of the Habsburgs.
 He eventually decided to declare support for the war by appealing to the need for socialists to overthrow the Hohenzollern and Habsburg monarchies in Germany and Austria-Hungary who he said had consistently repressed socialism.